-I moved to and lived in Phoenix, AZ from age 1 to age 9.
+My family moved to and lived in Phoenix, AZ from when I was 1 to when I was 9.

-I moved back to New York at age 9 and have lived here ever since.
+We moved back to New York when I was age 9 and I have lived here ever since.

 I have lived in Troy, Colonie, Guilderland, Jamestown, Rensselaer and Albany: all cities/towns in NY.

-I own and live in a house in Spiegletown, NY as of February 9, 2012.
+I co-own and live in a house in Spiegletown, NY which we closed on February 9, 2012.